Kitware/minerva/vagrant.md

 Think of this tag as minerva with dependencies.

-This tag will pull the git version of minerva defined in `minerva_version` in your site.yml file, install system depenencies and pip dependencies defined in the minerva role, then install the minerva plugin to girder and build the client side code.
+This tag will pull the git version of minerva defined in `minerva_version` in your site.yml file, install system dependencies and pip dependencies defined in the minerva role, then install the minerva plugin to girder and build the client side code.

 ##### minerva-update